dmlc/xgboost/doc/tutorials/feature_interaction_constraint.rst

 ``[[0, 1], [2, 3, 4]]``, where each inner list is a group of indices of features
 that are allowed to interact with each other.

-In the following diagram, the first decision tree is in violation of the first constraint (``[0, 1]``), whereas the second decision tree complies with both the first and second constraints (``[0, 1]``, ``[2, 3, 4]``).
+In the following diagram, the left decision tree is in violation of the first constraint (``[0, 1]``), whereas the right decision tree complies with both the first and second constraints (``[0, 1]``, ``[2, 3, 4]``).

 .. plot::